 Aerobic activity is any physical activity that uses the large muscles of your body continually and rhythmically at a constant level of intensity.
-Some examples of high-intensity aerobic activity include aerobic dance classes, swimming laps in a pool, running and sports like basketball or singles tennis.
-However, there’s a point where aerobic exercise become anaerobic exercise, and that’s when your body switches its primary source of energy.
+Some examples of high-intensity aerobic activity include step aerobics classes, swimming laps in a pool and long-distance running and cycling.

 Video of the Day